School Educational Psychology (SEDP)

 OnLine

-After completion of SPED 791 Dissertation Seminar, students continue to work on the completion of their doctoral dissertation and meet with committee members to complete all the steps through final approval.
-Students register for this course each and every term until they have successfully defended their final doctoral dissertation.
+After completion of SPED 796 Dissertation Planning, students continue to work on the completion of their doctoral dissertation and meet with committee members to complete all the steps through final approval.
+Students register for this course each Fall and Spring semester until they have successfully defended their final doctoral dissertation.

 OnLine